expect-Exception/expect-exception.fail/README.md

 npm run build && npm start
 ```

 This application is deployed on [Now](https://zeit.co/now).
+The project will automatically be redeployed by pushing on the master branch.
+If you need access to the Now Team, contact [Vannsl](mailto:boehner.vanessa@gmail.com).

-To use it, run:
+To change settings, run:

 ```bash
 npm install -g now